ElementsProject/lightning/doc/getting-started/getting-started/installation.md

 > 📘
 >
-> If you want disable Rust because you do not want use it or simple you do not want the grpc-plugin, you can use `./configure --disable-rust`.
+> If you want disable Rust because you do not want use it or simple you do not want the grpc or rest plugins, you can use `./configure --disable-rust`.

 To build core lightning for development purpose you can use the following commands: